blackbaud/stache1/guide/index.md

 ## Web API Authorization

-This guide shows you how to get a user’s authorization to access private {{ site.productname }} data through the {{ site.productname }} API.
-OAuth 2.0 is an authorization framework commonly used to grant client applications limited access to a  user's resources without exposing the users credentials to the client application.
+This guide shows you how to enable your application to obtain a user’s authorization to access private {{ site.productname }} data through the {{ site.productname }} API. <a href="https://tools.ietf.org/html/rfc6749" > OAuth 2.0</a> is an authorization framework commonly used to grant client applications limited access to a  user's resources without exposing the users credentials to the client application.
 Some requests to the {{ site.productname }} API require authorization; that is, the user of a client application must have granted permission for an client application to access the requested {{ site.productname }} data.
 To prove that the user has granted permission, the request header sent by the client application must include a valid OAuth 2.0 access token.
 An access token is a string representing an authorization issued to the client application by Blackbaud.
 The access token is used in OAuth to provide limited access to protected resources.
-The access token is passed to subsequent API calls to do things such as searching for a constituent or adding a constituent.
+The access token is passed to subsequent API calls to do things such as searching or adding a constituent.

 <p class="alert alert-info">All communication with Blackbaud servers be over SSL (https://) </p>